Green Bay, WI

 The next morning in Savanna we had a few hours to spare so we all went downtown for a Trolley tour of the city.
 Later that afternoon I met up with Travis at the venue and we got set up and practiced for the Saturdays event.
-Trevor Cartmill arrived at the same time we did and we made it through practice safetly.
+Trevor Cartmill arrived at the same time we did so we geared up and got through practice safetly.

 The next morning we met back up at the venue and got ready for the shows.
 We were scheduled for three performances and the first two were the busiest.
 The third was still pretty good but the day was winding down.
 We both rode awsome and got great reviews from the promoter and everyone involed.
 We are already booked to come back next year and I can't wait to do it again!
 We thank Jesus for keeping us safe and look forward to the next show.